shinytoyrobots/shinytoyrobots-hugo/content/posts/20210217-bachelor-s25e07/index.md

 title: "Starring Chris Harrison as Roseboy - The Bachelor Hatewatch S25E07"
 date: 2021-02-17
 description: "'Like, bitch, what are you doing?'
 Confederacy Rachel keeps truckin'.
 Heather drives herself.
 More great boots.
+More bad kissing.
 Distracting from Texas' icepocalypse. "

 tags: ["bachelor","reality","hatewatch"]